cobuildlab/csf-labeler/README.md

+# CSF LABELER

-INSTRUCTIONS FOR INSTALLING THE MODULE
+## INSTRUCTIONS FOR INSTALLING THE MODULE

 1. OS SETUP
-* Using Rasperry Pi Imager flash an Ubuntu Image for Rasperry on the SD Card
+* Using Rasperry Pi Imager flash an Ubuntu Image for Rasperry 64-bit on the SD Card
 * Install the Ubuntu OS by inserting the SD card on the Rasperry and follow the instructions
 * Set the username to be `cobuild`
 * Make sure to select LOGIN AUTOMATICALLY option when setting the OS user